⇐

 God replied:

-— I am who I am.
-Thus you will say to the Israelis, ‘I AM has sent me to you.’
-You will say to the Israelis, ‘Yahweh, the God of your fathers - the God of Abraham, Isaac and Jacob - has sent to you.’
+— I AM WHO I AM.
+Thus you will say to the Israelites, ‘I AM has sent me to you.’
+You will say to the Israelites, ‘Yahweh, the God of your fathers - the God of Abraham, Isaac and Jacob - has sent to you.’
 This is My name forever and My memorial to all generations.
-Go and gather together the elders of Israel and say to them, ‘Yahweh, the God of your fathers - the God of Abraham, Isaac and Jacob - has appeared to me, saying: ‘I have indeed visited you and seen what is done to you in Egypt.
-And I have promised I will bring you up out of the affliction of Egypt to the land of the Canaanites, Hittites, Amorites, Perizzites, Hivites and Jebusites, to a land that flows with milk and honey.’
-They will listen to you, and you and the elders of Israel will come to the king of Egypt and say to him, ‘Yahweh, the God of the Hebrews, has met with us.
+Go and gather together the elders of the Israelites and say to them, ‘Yahweh, the God of your fathers - the God of Abraham, the God of Isaac and the God of Jacob - has appeared to me, saying: ‘I have indeed visited you and seen what is done to you in Egypt.
+And I have promised I will bring you up out of the affliction of Egypt to the land of the Canaanites, Hittites, Amorites, Perizzites, Hivites, Jebusites and Girgashites, to a rich and fertile land.’
+They will listen to you, and you and the elders of the Israelites will come to the king of Egypt and say to him, ‘Yahweh, the God of the Hebrews, has met with us.
 Now please let us go on a three-day journey into the wilderness that we may sacrifice to Yahweh, our God.’
-But I know he will not let you go unless by a mighty hand.
+But I know he won’t let you go unless by a mighty hand.
 So I stretch out My hand and strike the Egyptians with all my wonders, which I will do in their midst.
 After that, then he'll let you go.
-I will favor these people in the presence of the Egyptians and, when you leave, you will not go empty-handed.
+Thus I will favor these people in the presence of the Egyptians and, when you leave, you will not go empty-handed.
 But every woman will ask her neighbor - and any woman staying in her house - for articles of silver, of gold and for clothing.
 You will put them on your sons and daughters - thus you will plunder Egypt.

 But Moses answered: